I’m starting out the week with a different topic on style – leadership style.

 I held leadership positions for most of my 35 year career.
 I led teams of people who directly reported to me and project teams where no-one directly reported to me.
 I continue to use leadership skills in my daily life – in my business, my volunteer work, my home life.

 As I reflect back on my career, especially the last 20 years of leading major projects, I would say I was a pretty good leader.
+I can say this for myself, but not everyone has the skills just yet to be a leader of a team.
+But this doesn’t mean that it can never happen.
+Through executive coaching services, you can apply the knowledge and skills that you learnt to achieve faster, more targeted success within your business.
+This is definitely an advantage of using services like these.
 I usually completed projects on time, on budget, and on quality.
 Most people wanted to work on projects with me.
 Of course, not everyone liked me.
 I worked hard myself and, consequently, my expectations were high.
 However, I tried to focus on making sure everyone on my project felt valued, felt they were learning, and felt they had fun even though they worked long hours.

 I’ve taken numerous leadership classes over the years.
 I’ll never forget one class I took early as a project manager.
 It was a class called Situational Leadership.
 I believe that class really helped me understand more about what it takes to be a good leader and also the various Transformational leadership coaching courses out there that are online!
 I never knew that it would be so easy to teach yourself everything you’d need to know from home!

 I’ll start by defining the 3 main leadership styles.